 As the CEO of Preserve Black Atlanta, a non profit 501(c)(3) dedicated to identifying, recording, and preserving African-American history and culture, Dr. Sims-Alvarado has developed a model for utilizing historical and cultural assets as a catalyst for economic and community development.
 She has worked with some of Atlanta’s leading institutions: the National Center for Civil and Human Rights, Atlanta History Center, Herndon Home Museum, and Central Atlanta Progress.

 Dr. Sims-Alvarado received a B.A. in Mass Media Arts and a M.A. in African and African-American Studies from Clark Atlanta University and a Ph.D. in History from Georgia State University.
 She is currently pursuing a M.A. degree in Museum Studies from Harvard University.
 As well, she is a multi-recipient of the prestigious National Endowment for Humanities Summer Institute Fellowship with the Georgia Historical Society and the W.E.B.
 Du Bois Institute at Harvard University.

-Dr. Sims-Alvarado has served as the Program Director of the John Lewis Fellowship with the National Center for Civil and Human Rights, and has taught at Agnus Scott College, Morehouse College, Clark Atlanta University, and Georgia State University.
-She serves as a leading authority on Alonzo Herndon, Atlanta’s first black millionaire, as well as the Nineteenth-Century Back-to-Africa Movement in Georgia.
+Dr. Sims-Alvarado has served as the Program Director of the John Lewis Fellowship with the National Center for Civil and Human Rights, and has taught at Agnes Scott College, Morehouse College, Clark Atlanta University, and Georgia State University.
+She serves as a leading authority on Alonzo Herndon, Atlanta’s first black millionaire as well as the Nineteenth-Century Back-to-Africa Movement in Georgia.

 Dr. Sims-Alvarado is the author of the newly published book, the Atlanta and the Civil Rights Movement, 1945-1968, with Arcadia Press.